Standards, Specifications and Reports

 Harmonised Standards are ENs with a special status.
 We produce them in response to an EC standardization request.
 They provide the technical detail necessary to achieve the ‘essential requirements’ of an EC Directive.
 They are thus key enablers of the European Single Market.
-We produced and continue to produce numerous Harmonised Standards for the Radio Equipment (RED) Directive.
+We produced and continue to produce numerous Harmonised Standards in support of several EC mandates and policies.

 - Harmonised Standards

 - European standardisation deliverables – Any other technical specification than a European standard, adopted by a European standardisation organization for repeated or continuous application and with wich compliance is not compulsory.

 - ETSI Standard (ES) – Used when the document contains technical requirements.
 An ES is submitted to the whole ETSI membership for approval.

 - ETSI Guide (EG) – Used for guidance to ETSI in general on the handling of specific technical standardization activities.
 It is submitted to the whole ETSI membership for approval.

 - ETSI Technical Specification (TS) – Used when the document contains technical requirements and it is important that it is available for use quickly.
 A TS is approved by the Technical Committee that drafted it.

 - ETSI Technical Report (TR) – Used when the document contains explanatory material.
 A TR is approved by the Technical Committee that drafted it.

 - ETSI Special Report (SR) – Used for various purposes, including to make information publicly available for reference.
 An SR is approved by the Technical Committee which produced it.

 - ETSI Group Specification (GS) – Provides technical requirements or explanatory material or both.
 Produced and approved within our Industry Specification Groups (ISGs).